99887710/Infrastructure-as-code/README.md

 ## Tech Roadmap

-Voodoo Infra uses a number of AWS services to work properly:
+Voodoo Infra uses a number of AWS services to work together, see below:

 * [ECS] - is a highly scalable, high performance container orchestration service that supports Docker containers !
 * [ECR] - is a fully-managed Docker container registry